Advice > Software engineering

 Situation

 “Certainly.
-In my role as an engineering manager at small startup, I encountered a conflict related to client expectations versus technical feasibility.”
+In my role as an engineering manager at a small startup, I encountered a conflict related to client expectations versus technical feasibility.”

 Problem